 - General protection in the first weeks up to initial programming.

 As your child will need more intensive care around and immediately after the operation than normally, you can normally claim carer’s leave.
 Basically, you can have one week of carer’s leave for each year of employment – to the extent of your weekly working time.
 You can take the carer’s leave weekly, daily, or hourly.
 Moreover, there is a second carer’s leave week within a working year (again to the extent of the weekly working time) if your child is not yet twelve years old.

 After all continued remuneration payments from the entitlement within carer’s leave have been exhausted, you can take holiday to care for your sick child under 12 years old without prior agreement with your employer, and this counts as part of your annual holiday.
 If there is not sufficient holiday entitlement left, you can still take holiday, but this will be unpaid.

 First hearing impressions with the implant system

-At the earliest after the stitches are removed (around ten days after the operation) but at the latest four weeks after the operation, the fitting takes place.
-During fitting, the young patient gets the external part of the implant, the “audio processor” which is worn behind the earlobe or as a button processor (slightly above).
-Only through it can the system be activated.
-So until that day, the ear is still deaf after the surgery.
-The audio processor is switched on and programmed.
+The first fitting takes place at the earliest after the stitches are removed (around ten days after the surgery), but at the latest four weeks after the surgery.
+In this, the young patient gets the external part of the implant, the “audio processor” which is worn behind the earlobe or as a button processor (a little above).
+The system can only be activated by doing this.
+Until this day, the ear is still deaf after the operation.
+The audio processor is switched on and adjusted.
 Audio signals can immediately be transmitted to the implant and perceived.
 A great and unforgettable moment for parents and child!